-1Center for Geospatial Analytics, North Carolina State University, Raleigh, NC, 27695, USA 2Department of Marine, Earth and Atmospheric Science, North Carolina State University, Raleigh, NC, 27695, USA
+1Center for Geospatial Analytics, North Carolina State University, Raleigh, NC, 27695, USA 2Department of Marine, Earth and Atmospheric Science, North Carolina State University, Raleigh, NC, 27695, USA Correspondence: Laura M. Tomkins (Imtomkin@ncsu.edu)

 Abstract.
 Radar observations of winter storms often exhibit locally-enhanced linear features in reflectivity, sometimes labeled as snow bands.
 We have developed a new, objective method for detecting locally-enhanced echo features in radar data from winter storms.
 In comparison to convective cells in warm season precipitation, these features are usually less distinct from the background echo and often have more fuzzy or feathered edges.
-This technique identifies both prominent, strong features and
+This technique identifies both prominent, strong features

-- 5 more subtle, faint features.
+5 and more subtle, faint features.
 A key difference from previous radar reflectivity feature detection algorithms is the combined use of two adaptive differential thresholds, one that decreases with increasing background values and one that increases with increasing background values.
-The algorithm detects features within a snow rate field that is rescaled from reflectivity and incorporates an under and over estimate to account for uncertainties in the detection.
+The algorithm detects features within a snow rate field rather than reflectivity and incorporates an under and over estimate of feature areas to account for uncertainties in the detection.
 We demonstrate the technique on several examples from the US National Weather Service operational radar network.
-The feature detection algorithm is highly customizable and - 10 can be tuned for a variety of datasets and applications.
+The feature detection algorithm is highly 10 customizable and can be tuned for a variety of datasets and applications.

-Introduction 1
+1 Introduction

 Linear features of enhanced reflectivity, labeled as snow bands, are often observed in winter storms and are an active topic of research (Baxter and Schumacher, 2017; Ganetis et al., 2018; Lackmann and Thompson, 2019; Kenyon et al., 2020; Picca et al., 2014; Novak et al., 2004; McMurdie et al., 2022; Colle et al., 2023).
-Snow bands that are ≥ 250 km in length are described

-15 as primary or single bands and sets of roughly parallel smaller bands each less than 250 km long are described as multibands (Ganetis et al., 2018).
+Snow bands that are ≥ 250 km in length are 15 described as primary or single bands and sets of roughly parallel smaller bands each less than 250 km long are described as multi-bands (Ganetis et al., 2018).
 Primary bands are typically associated with frontogenesis (Novak et al., 2004), but the forcing mechanism for multi-bands is still unclear (Ganetis et al., 2018).
-Unlike convective cells in rain which usually have a sharp reflectivity gradient between the cell itself and the background reflectivity, snow bands stand out less from the background and the edges of snow bands can gradually feather out.
+Unlike convective cells in rain which usually have high reflectivities and a sharp reflectivity gradient between the cell itself and the background reflectivity, snow bands have weaker reflectivities, stand out less from the background, and the edges of snow bands can gradually taper out, creating an

+20 irregular edge.
 Hence, objective methods to identify convective and stratiform precipitation in radar data of deep convection do not work well for winter storms.